guskar/Laboration-1/README.md

 string[]: An array of strings representing the chords to fetch.

 Throws:
-Error: Will be thrown if the array is empty/has more tha three elements/if the elements isn´t in CHORD_SCALE.
+Error Will be thrown if the array is empty/has more tha three elements/if the elements isn´t in CHORD_SCALE.

 ### Example